 Waco on the Horizon

-We drove through Waco’s quaint small downtown area and saw old and unique buildings, some empty, some not.
+We took some time to drive through Waco’s quaint small downtown area and saw old and unique buildings, some empty, some not.
 As we turned the corner we found the Magnolia Market at the Silos.
-This home decor mecca sprawls across two and a half acres.
-We parked and began the short walk to the entrance.
+We didn’t have much trouble parking even though the crowds seemed to already be gathering.
 Honestly, we were so excited, I had the same feeling I had when I went to Disneyland as a child.
-We soon realized we were not alone.
-Eager women and some men were entering the place in droves.

-- Make a beeline for the backyard.
+Make a beeline for the backyard.
 You’ll frolic on a large green lawn with croquet and other simple outdoor activities.
 Adjacent to the lawn area was what I call the garden sanctuary.
-There was a garden shed, of course, and many beautiful plants lined up to form a quadrant area.
+There was Magnolia Seed and Supply, created from a classic garden shed of course, and many beautiful plants lined up to form a quadrant area.
 Nestled in the plants and rock were beautiful tiny fairy gardens.
 The beauty of nature was abundant.

-- You will want at least two hours to fully enjoy.
+You will want at least two hours to fully enjoy.
 It was packed and yet so big.
 Every corner has a story and I wanted to read every story.
 It’s a feast for the eyes and also the mind.
 The patina on those 1950s-era silos was something I could look at for a long time.
 But by then my nose and stomach were heeding the call of the food trucks lining the back of the grassy area.
 My favorite was the crepe wagon.
-(The bakery was not yet built when we visited–if you go make me jealous and describe it in comments below.)
+(Food trucks do change around from time to time, so let us know what you find when you go.)

 It’s in my nature to see opportunity wherever I go.
 Waco was no exception.
 I looked at real estate in the area and seriously almost bought a place walking distance from the silos.
 Sometimes I have to laugh at myself and wonder how some things come to fruition and some do not.
 This one got away but there’s always something better just around the corner.